mattonem/GeoCheck/README.md

    load.
 Smalltalk saveSession
 ```
-And press the play button on the top right coner.
+And press the play button on the top right corner.
 After a couple of second, the image is ready.
 You can quit and run it via command line.
 The image should be located in the your `USERFOLDER/Pharo/images/<name of the image>/`.
 You can find the vm that pharo-launcher installed in `USERFOLDER/Pharo/vm/`.

-But you can also execute the app from with in the GUI and have a taste of what is Pharo --- Follow me the next section.
+But you can also execute the app from within the GUI and have a taste of what is Pharo --- Follow me the next section.
 ## Going futher
-Let's some fun and execute the application step by step (the best way to asses the architecture of a piece of code).
+Let's some fun and execute the application step by step (the best way to assess the architecture of a piece of code).

 To do so, clear your playground and execute something like this:
 ```